TwiN/gatus/README.md

 monitored would be `potato.example.com/health`, assuming you have a service named `potato` and a matching ingress to map `potato.example.com` to the `potato` service.

-For a full example, see [example/kubernetes-with-auto-discovery](example/kubernetes-with-auto-discovery)
+For a full example, see [examples/kubernetes-with-auto-discovery](examples/kubernetes-with-auto-discovery)

 ## Deployment
-Many examples can be found in the [example](example) folder, but this section will focus on the most popular ways of deploying Gatus.
+Many examples can be found in the [examples](examples) folder, but this section will focus on the most popular ways of deploying Gatus.

 ### Docker